ognistik/alfred-superwhisper/README.md

 * [SuperWhisper](https://superwhisper.com/) has to be running.

-* The "Copy Selected Text" option in the workflow's configuration will copy selected text from Arc & Safari using Javascript (which is more reliable than Accessibility).
+* The "Copy Selected Text" option in the workflow's configuration will copy selected text from Arc & Safari using Javascript.
 For this to work in Safari a few extra steps are necessary: Open Safari Settings, go to Advanced section, enable "Show Develop menu in menu bar", and in the Develop menu, select "Allow JavaScript from Apple Events".
 This option just makes the native SW functionality more reliable, especially in these two browsers where accessibility seems to not always work.

 * Additional optional/experimental features require Keyboard Maestro macro group from the [LATEST RELEASE](https://github.com/ognistik/alfred-superwhisper/releases/latest). **[Make sure to read about its use.](#the-km-macros)** If you don't have Keyboard Maestro installed, avoid activating this option in the Workflow's configuration to prevent potential errors.